By Victoria & Katja

 Set in 19th century Paris, Mirette on the High Wire is a young and courageous girl who persuades the Great Bellini – a master wire walker – to teach her the art of walking on an high wire.
 In doing so, she also helps him regain his lost confidence as well as demonstrating to young readers that anything can be achieved if you set your mind to it.

 15. Rosie Revere, Engineer / Ada Twist, Scientist

 By Andrea Beaty.
 Illustrated by David Robers

 I love this series of books!
-Like their buddy, architect Iggy, Rosie and Ada have vivid imaginations.
+Like their buddy, Iggy Peck, Architect, Rosie Revere and Ada Twist have vivid imaginations.
 Ada’s thirst for answers often leads to messy experiments (sound familiar?!) and Rosie’s aunt shows her that her ‘failed’ contraption is in fact a raging success.
 You can only truly fail, she explains, if you quit.